fernandolamas/WebpageStatusMonitor/README.md

 # WebpageStatusMonitor

-A simple program that makes a request to the url given.
+A simple node program that makes a request to the url given, it will send an email if the url reponse gives a timeout.

-It will send an email if the url reponse gives a timeout
+To run this program node and npm its required.